 One of the most important aspects of CAT preparation is practicing the CAT question papers.
-Solving the previous years' papers and sample papers will help you get familiar with the types of questions, the pattern and marking scheme of the exam.
-Since CAT is an online exam, actual CAT question papers are not released by the exam authorities, however, a few CAT previous years' question papers are available to students in the form of answer key, from which you can practice questions.
+Solving the previous years' CAT question papers and sample papers will help you get familiar with the types of questions, the pattern and marking scheme of the exam.
+Since CAT is an online exam, actual CAT question papers are not released by the exam authorities, however, a few CAT previous years' question papers from 2018,2017,2016 are available to students in the form of answer key, from which you can practice questions.
 One can also practice from CAT sample papers and mock test series created by various MBA coaching institutes.

 There are likely to be three sections, namely Quantitative Ability (QA), Verbal Ability and Reading Comprehension (VARC) and Data Interpretation and Logical Reasoning (DILR).